bihealth/rodeos/docs/source/use_case_facility.rst

 Caveats
 =======

-- It is best practice to have only location from which data is shared.
+- It is best practice to have only one location from which data is shared.
 - Raw data should probably not be shared even read-only.
 - For BCL raw data, providing archives as created by Digestiflow are more efficiently shared than the tens of thousands of files in a run folder.